 Texting and Distracted Driving Accidents

 More than 400,000 distracted driver accidents occur in the United States every year, according to the National Highway Traffic Safety Administration (NHTSA).
-These accidents can involve heavy commercial trucks, private passenger cars and SUVs, motorcycles, bicycles, and pedestrians.
+These accidents can involve heavy commercial trucks, private passenger cars, SUVs, motorcycles, bicycles, and pedestrians.
 They can also lead to substantial property damage.

 In 2019, the NHTSA found that almost 13% of all drivers involved in distracted driving crashes were using their cell phones at the time of their accidents.
 Despite many public health campaigns and the death count of distracted driving accidents, distracted driving is still a common occurrence, and too many people continue to text while driving.

 According to the Centers for Disease Control and Prevention (CDC), at a speed of about 55 mph, a car can travel the length of an entire football field in the time it takes to read or send a text.
 This can prove fatal, especially on busy roadways and high-density urban areas.

 For a free legal consultation with a Springfield texting while driving accidents lawyer, call: (614) 545-3930Call Now »